 The Properties of Objects in 2D section explains how to apply a stroke, fill or pattern to an object using the 2D Properties tab of the Inspector.

 The Applying Materials section explains how to apply materials to objects.

 Most of the object parameters are located in the Inspector where you can change the geometric properties, or set up how the object looks on the floor plan or in the 3D view.

 The geometric properties of an object can be found in the Object Properties tab of the Inspector.

-To resize an object, enter new values into the Width and Height fields.
+To resize an object, make sure that its dimensions are unlocked in the Inspector.
+You should then enter new values.
 To resize the object proportionally, select the Maintain Aspect Ratio option.